 Before beginning to tack, the yacht should be sailing fast and not too close to the wind.

-This allows the momentum of the boat to complete the [ tack ] .
+This allows the momentum of the boat to complete the [ tacking process ] .
 Prepare to tack by sailing on a [ close-hauled course ] with the skipper ensuring that the new course is clear.

 With enough crew members, it is best to have one manning each jib sheet boat winch; otherwise, a single crew must prepare the new winch before releasing the old jib sheet.
-Members of the crew should make sure they know how the helmsman likes to perform the tack and the skipper should brief the crew beforehand to avoid confusion.
+Members of the crew should make sure they know how the helmsman likes to perform the tack and the skipper should brief the crew before tacking the yacht to avoid confusion.

 The helmsman should slow down the turn once the bow has passed through the wind, giving the crew time to sheet in the jib before it fills with wind.
 The helmsman should be careful and considerate as the yacht may turn too far on the new tack, making it more difficult for the crew to sheet in the jib when full of wind.